Congratulations to the 2018 winners:

 The graduate fellow may stay between four to eight weeks at the Kinsey Institute during the calendar year of the award.
 Research for a thesis or dissertation will be acceptable.

-Joan Lubin (University of Pennsylvania) and Drew Clark-Huckstep (Indiana University) are the 2017 recipients of the John Money Fellowship for Scholars of Sexology.
+Kianna M. Middleton of UC Berkeley, Laura L. Johnsen of Binghamton University, and Kevin T. Mintz of Stanford University are the 2018 recipients of the John Money Fellowship for Scholars of Sexology.